HealthCanada/HPFB/Structured-Product-Labeling-(SPL)/Style-Sheets/readme.txt

-HPFB’s XML Product Monograph Style Sheets will be hosted in this structure.
+XML Product Monograph style sheets will be hosted in this structure.